-- 11) Before the first line, add the image icon\links.gif and set it to right alignment on the page. - 12) Save the changes to the document.
+- 11) At the start of the first line, add the image icon\links.gif and set it to right alignment on the page. - 12) Save the changes to the document.
 It should look like the example below.

 Exercise 3 - Creating a List Using a Table